oVirt/ovirt-site/source/feature/optaplanner.html.md

 *   Code duplication again
 *   Decoupling the plugins from REST is not trivial, there is no API to pass the required information to the proxy together with the scheduling task
 *   Lower performance

+# Examples and demostrations

+### Example of suboptimal balancing as a result of starting VMs one by one

+This example uses just a single resource and evenly balanced policy.
+At the end all the Hosts should be providing the same amount of that resource to the VMs.

+There are 4 VMs and 2 hosts:

+1. Vm_A: 330MB of memory
+2. Vm_B: 330MB of memory
+3. Vm_C: 330MB of memory
+4. Vm_D: 1000MB of memory

+Now lets investigate what happens when the starting order is A,B,C,D:

+And as a second case D, C, B, A:

 # Comments and Discussion